ALYMPICS: LLM Agents Meet Game Theory -- Exploring Strategic Decision-Making with AI Agents: Conclusion

 \section{Conclusion}

 In this paper, we introduce \textit{Alympics}, a platform that utilizes large language model agents to conduct research in game theory.
-Specifically, we demonstrate the application of \textit{Alympics} in a scenario involving unfair dynamic competition for limited resources.
+Specifically, we demonstrate the application of \textit{Alympics} in a scenario involving strategic competition for limited resources.
 We delve into examining how factors like resource abundance and persona settings influence game payoffs.
 Given its advantages in simulating realistic behavior, providing controlled, scalable and reproducible experimental environments, \textit{Alympics} offers a flexible and robust platform for exploring game theory.
 In our future work, we aim to further refine \textit{Alympics} and use it as a foundation for investigating more complex and true-to-life game scenarios.
-Additionally, this work has the potential to inspire research on decision-making in fields such as economics and marketing, with leveraging the power of language agents.